-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for Proposal 1 (proposal to elect directors), votes "For," "Withhold" and broker non-votes; with respect to Proposal 2 (proposal to ratify appointment of auditors) and Proposal 3 (stockholder advisory vote to approve the compensation of our named executive officers), votes "For" and "Against," abstentions and, if applicable, broker non-votes; and with respect to Proposal 4 (proposal regarding frequency of stockholder advisory votes to approve the compensation of our named executive officers), votes for frequencies of "One Year," "Two Years" or "Three Years," abstentions and, if applicable, broker non-votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for Proposal 1 (proposal to elect directors), votes "For," "Withhold" and broker non-votes; and with respect to Proposal 2 (proposal to ratify appointment of auditors) and Proposal 3 (stockholder advisory vote to approve the compensation of our named executive officers), votes "For" and "Against," abstentions and, if applicable, broker non-votes.
 Abstentions and broker non-votes, if any, will have no effect and will not be counted towards the vote total for any proposal.